- Crime statistics

 8. Fundraising Policy

-The Development Office, under the direction of the President and Board of Trustees, is responsible for fundraising for Calvin College.
+The Development Office, under the direction of the President and Board of Trustees, is responsible for fundraising for Calvin University.
 Fundraising priorities are determined by the Planning and Priorities Committee.

 - Anyone seeking permission to conduct college related fundraising activities off campus should submit a written proposal with appropriate endorsement, which includes a plan for fundraising, to the Vice President for Advancement who shall bring the proposal to the President’s Cabinet for approval.
 Proposal endorsement for the following areas must be secured from: